 The keynote was just finished and I am still kinda hyped about it, and still shaking.
 This was probably the best 2 hours I ever spent in front of my computer.
 For 2 hours, Apple just threw news in my face, and as a big Apple fanboy, this was awesome.

-I'm gonna try to write this blog post here, to summarize all the news, mainly for my own use as people IRL are gonna ask me what the news are and I know that I will fuck up something if I don't have it written down.
+I'm gonna try to write this blog post here, to summarize all the news, mainly for my own use as people IRL are gonna ask me what the news are and I know that I will miss something if I don't have it written down.

 - New version of OSX

 - Re-designed, kind of flattenized as iOS 7 was

 - Dark mode (darkened menu bars, etc.)